mrRachar/AElfi/_aelfi/docs/connection/request.md

 #### `raw_...`
 [`get`](#get), [`args`](#args), [`keywords`](#keywords) and [`post`](#post) are also availible with the `raw_` prefix.
 This doesn't url decode the string.

+#### `server`
+These are the server variables accessible to the programme.
+- 'name', the name the server has been given
+- 'ip', the IP address of the server the code is running on
+- 'port', the port being accessed.

+_**Warning**: Although these values can generally be trusted, in rare cases, server set up will consistently give nonsensical values for them_